efren-palacios/duellinks/_posts/content/news/2018/03/2018-03-07-card-trader-inventory-updated.md

 - {Confronting the "C"}:
 - {Danipon}:

+### Card Trader Improvements
+There will be various updates to the Card Trader, read about them in our [In-Game Updates - March](/news/march-2018/in-game-updates/#card-trader-improvements) article!

 ***The Card Trader is unlocked at Stage 7 and the cards in stock rotate every 8 hours.***

 ---